adamcarrier/Newport-News-Open-Police-Data/README.md

 Roadmap
 ================

-A list of things still to accomplish:
+A list of things still to accomplish, mostly tidy data tasks:
+* Replace empty cells with NA values
+* Break DateTime column into separate columns
-* Make the public data sets a daily log
+* Sort data sets by date
 * Try to make this more DRY--Put config variables like file and column names into vectored lists that can be passed to granular worker functions